hackclub/hackclub/workshops/hosting_workshop/README.md

 # Deploying, Hosting, Continuous Deployment and Custom Domains

+**Deploying**: The process of packaging and installing the code to production emvironment (the final environment/work that is ready to be publicly available) is called “deployment”, and in the context of a web application that would be “web deployment”.

+**Hosting**: Hosting is essentially the process of uploading your code on a remote server (like GitHub, GitLab etc.)

+**Continuous Deployment**: Continuous deployment is a strategy for software releases wherein any code commit is automatically released (or deployed) into the production environment.
+It aims at building, testing, and releasing software with greater speed and frequency.

+**Custom Domains**: A custom domain is a unique branded label that's connected to the IP address of a website.
+Like `172.217.160.238` is [one of the IP addresses of Google search](https://www.lifewire.com/what-is-the-ip-address-of-google-818153) and the custom domain that's connected to it is : `google.com`

 In this workshop we'll be learning how to push your website on GitHub (A website that provides hosting for software development and version control using Git), hosting it on [Netlify](https://www.netlify.com) with a custom domain from [namecheap](https://www.namecheap.com).

 ## Part 1: The Prerequisites